Tharun1718333/qFind/README.md

 # qFind

-An tool to map internal workspaces and find path from point to another
+An tool to map internal workspaces and find path from one point to another